Updating a Portfolio

 This convenience makes it possible to chart a portfolio even if the portfolio was created today as well as see past performance of your holdings in portfolio analytics.

-If you would like to turn this off so that it uses the earliest buy date entered in the portfolio, you will want to click the Explain icon, highlighted in the screenshot below.
+If you would like to turn this off so that it uses the earliest buy date entered in the portfolio, you will want to access the portfolio via Portfolio Manager and click the Explain icon, highlighted in the screenshot below.

 portfolio